syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-PDF-Conversion/Convert-Word-document-to-PDF).

-N>
+N> 1.
 When the ChartToImageConverter object is not initialized, then the charts in Word document gets skipped during Word to PDF conversion.
+N> 2.
 ChartToImageConverter is supported from .NET Framework 4.0 onwards

 ## See Also